NoxArt/SublimeText2-FTPSync/README.md

 * Progress bar for multiple up/download

 Current focus:
-* Resolving downloading from more locations
+* Downloading from more locations
+* Safer downloading/uploading of files (tempfile)
+* Refactoring of syncing code
-* SFTP support
+* SFTP support (hopefully soon)

 For more info look into [Wiki](https://github.com/NoxArt/SublimeText2-FTPSync/wiki/_pages)